Naz's Halal Food®

 Training & Support

-Naz's Halal Food provides a robust 100-hour training curriculum designed to prepare two initial franchisee staff members for launch.
-The program includes on-site launch support for operational readiness; franchisees are responsible for travel and lodging expenses, and on-site support is subject to an additional franchisor fee.
+Naz's Halal Food provides a streamlined training curriculum designed to prepare the included trainees for launch.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee.

 How Much Does It Cost to Open a Naz's Halal Food Franchise?